-Montina (b.1989)is a metis artist who graduated with a BFA in Drawing and Painting from OCAD University.
+Montina (b.1989)is a Toronto based artist who graduated with a BFA in Drawing and Painting from OCAD University.
 She currently resides in Toronto painting nostalgic imagery fuzed with contemporary expressionism.
 Montina is in the studio daily, often collaborating with her toddler, creating original and commissioned work.

 Each painting evolves as a wrestling match between loose, gestural paint and the restraint needed to pull it together into an emotionally charged subject.
 The varied themes blend and melt into each other within a highly saturated colour palette.

-Montina's paintings explore subjects and emotions translated from ancestral healing, mediations, dreams, and repressed memories.
+Montina's paintings explore subjects and emotions translated from her Metis ancestry, memories, mediations, dreams, and repressed memories.
 Mirroring the human condition, each piece is full of overlapping marks of information.
 Her practice works with the subconscious layers that make up the self and her painting is the vehicle for capturing these energies and directing them into a healing experience.

 Montina Hussey was raised in a valley by the woods outside of Goderich, Ontario.
 The youngest of nine artistic siblings, she had to find a way to stand out amongst the booming wail of guitars and poetry, and at an early age, she found paint.
 Grabbing her fate by the reigns, she left home to study drawing and painting at OCAD University.
 Moving to Toronto was the taste of adventure she needed, and when the highly coveted opportunity to practice in Florence Italy was presented, she threw caution to the wind and set sail to the other side of the world, pushing her artistic craft to the limits.